Yousefsaied4911/Windows-File-Monitor-Service/README.md

   <add key="LogFolder" value="C:\MyData\Logs" />
 </appSettings>

-📺 Demo & Testing
+# 📺 Demo & Testing

-Console Mode
+## Console Mode

-Run the project directly from Visual Studio (F5) to see real-time log output.
+Run the project directly from Visual Studio (`F5`) to see real-time log output.

-Service Mode
+## Service Mode

-Build in Release mode and install using InstallUtil.exe.
+Build in `Release` mode and install using `InstallUtil.exe`.

-Action Flow
+## Action Flow

-Drop any file into the Source folder
+Drop any file into the `Source` folder
 ➡️ Observe the console/log
-➡️ Find the renamed file in the Destination folder.
+➡️ Find the renamed file in the `Destination` folder